grame-cncm/faust/architecture/autodiff/README.md

 Currently, loss and gradient descent are calculated in the time domain on a per-sample basis.
-This works for simple parameter optimisation problems such as a learnable gain control acting on deterministic noise input, but more demanding problems will require the development of better measures of loss.
+This works for simple parameter optimisation problems such as a learnable gain control acting on deterministic input, but more demanding problems will require the development of better measures of loss.
 `magenta/ddsp` describes spectral loss as the [_bread and butter of comparing two audio signals_](https://github.com/magenta/ddsp/blob/7e0a39420f3bd87d9efd54cf0d36f4e258311340/ddsp/losses.py#L132);